-The main library you need to use STM is Control.Concurrent.STM.
+The main library you need to use is the stm library.
 The main features supported are these:

-- Atomic blocks.
+- · Atomic blocks.

-- Transactional variables.
+- · Transactional variables.

 - Operations for composing transactions: retry, and orElse.

-- Data invariants.
+- · Data invariants.

 All these features are described in the papers mentioned earlier.